hashicorp/packer/website/source/docs/builders/virtualbox-iso.html.markdown

 ---
 layout: "docs"
 page_title: "VirtualBox Builder (from an ISO)"
+description: |-
+  The VirtualBox Packer builder is able to create VirtualBox virtual machines and export them in the OVF format, starting from an ISO image.
 ---

 # VirtualBox Builder (from an ISO)

 Type: `virtualbox-iso`

-The VirtualBox builder is able to create [VirtualBox](https://www.virtualbox.org/) virtual machines and export them in the OVF format, starting from an ISO image.
+The VirtualBox Packer builder is able to create [VirtualBox](https://www.virtualbox.org/) virtual machines and export them in the OVF format, starting from an ISO image.